All Aboard: How A Unified Approach Plays a Key Role in Dramatically Improving A Language Learning Program

 Anchoring Innovations in Educational Standards

-Seizing the opportunity to revitalize Chinese Language Learning, Jenny and the teaching team drew upon the C3 common core standards which emphasize inquiry-based learning.
+Seizing the opportunity to revitalize Chinese Language and Literature curriculum, Jenny and the teaching team drew upon the C3 common core standards which emphasize inquiry-based learning.
 With linkages to the UN Sustainable Development Goals, Concordia’s team of educators framed units with meaningful essential questions leading to more universal essential understandings.

 Having recently visited the team at Concordia, Aaron credits the effectiveness of the revamped curriculum to a commitment to action or service that is integrated into each unit’s design.
 There are now 6 upgraded units being taught in 7th and 8th grade.
 Teachers are actively reflecting on the outcomes and making refinements as they build repeatable frameworks that will serve everyone well going forward.